Character encoding: Terminology

 The various terms related to character encoding are often used inconsistently or incorrectly.
 Historically, the same standard would specify a repertoire of characters and how they were to be encoded into a stream of code units – usually with a single character per code unit.
 However, due to the emergence of more sophisticated character encodings, the distinction between terms has become important.

 Character

 A character is the smallest unit of text that has semantic value.
+In linguistics, this is called a grapheme and each of the various ways it may be written are called glyphs.
+(For example, the serif form and the sans-serif form are each a glyph of the grapheme g, .)

 What constitutes a character varies between character encodings.
 For example, for letters with diacritics, there are two distinct approaches that can be taken to encode them.
 They can be encoded either as a single unified character (known as a precomposed character), or as separate characters that combine into a single glyph.
 The former simplifies the text handling system, but the latter allows any letter/diacritic combination to be used in text.
 Ligatures pose similar problems.
-Some writing systems, such as Arabic and Hebrew, need to accommodate things like graphemes that are joined in different ways in different contexts, but represent the same semantic character.
+Some writing systems, such as Arabic and Hebrew, have graphemes whose shape and joining depend on context.